 Happy to chat about my comments and meet with you soon.
 Thank you SO much for this response!
 Oh, and don’t worry about word count.
 I’d rather you write as much as possible and I can take care of getting things into the limit when the time comes :)

+It’s simple, really—grabbing a two-sided index card, writing a fear on the front, and a fact on the back— but to me, it opened up endless possibilities.
+Now, it might sound silly, but I mean it with every fibre of my body—fear fact cards saved my life.
+They deflected the little voice in my head that told me that I could never leave my room because I could possibly get sick, the same voice that told me I could never greet a family member, including my mom, dad, or sister, ever again.

-Ever since I was very young, I have always been a touched soul.
-Some may call it being highly emotional or empathetic, but I refer to it as my sensitivity.
-As a child, I hated being sensitive.
-I would cry at movies that no one else would cry at.
-I would take every comment about me to heart.
-I would develop fears easily, and I hated it.
+My fear fact cards are the small pieces of paper that help me manage my thoughts, products of my “touched” soul.
+Some may call “it” being highly emotional or empathetic, but I refer to “it” as my sensitivity.
+As a child, I would cry at movies that no one else would find as sad.
+I wouldn’t laugh at light jokes or teasing.
+I would develop fears easily.
+And I hated it.
 I would react to things differently than others, and I hated it.
 I was often hurt by being sensitive, and I hated it.

-When I was eight years old, I developed emetaphobia, the fear of vomiting.
-I expressed it in several ways: by washing my hands every few minutes (no, that is not an exaggeration), by refusing to go to “dirty” places, by avoiding all things that sick people have touched, etc. At the time, both my parents and I viewed it as a silly little childhood fear that would perish with time.
-Consequently, within months, things became serious due to my sensitive mind.
+When I was eight years old, I developed emetophobia, the extreme fear of vomiting.
+I washed my hands every few minutes (no, that is not an exaggeration).
+I refused to go to “dirty” places.
+I avoided all things that sick people have touched.
+And the list goes on.At the time, both my parents and I viewed my behavior as a silly childhood fear that would perish with time.
+But the situation became more serious within months.
 I would refuse to go out of the house.
 My hands began to turn blue and purple from overwashing.
 The skin on my hands would peel similarly to a snake shedding its skin.
 The fear had consumed me.

-The nine months following the development of my emetaphobia were both the worst and best parts of my life.
+The nine months following the development of my emetophobia were both the worst and best parts of my life.
 I began to attend exposure therapy as a treatment for the overwhelming fear.
 I was forced to listen to the sounds of people vomiting, watch videos of it, view people throwing up right in front of my eyes, even being forced to step in vomit—it was dreadful.
 However, during this period of my life, I learned one of the most important things that I have ever learned.

-It’s simple, really—grabbing a two-sided index card, writing the fear on the front, and the fact on the back—but to me, it opened up endless possibilities.
-Now, it might sound silly, but I mean it with every fibre of my body—fear fact cards saved my life.
-They deflected the little voice in my head that told me that I could never leave my room because I could possibly get sick, the same voice that told me I could never greet a family member, including my mom, dad, or sister, ever again.
-Fear fact cards have allowed me to question every fear-driven thought that arose in my mind, eventually clearing out the thoughts completely.

 Now, fears never go away completely.
-To this day, I continue to deal with slight emetaphobia.
-The difference is that now I have learned how to cope with this fear.
-Having coping strategies like fear fact cards have continued to help me with several other fears of mine as well.
+To this day, I continue to deal with slight emetophobia.
+But I have learned how to cope with this fear and to tackle similar obstacles.
 When I was in middle school, fear fact cards helped me get over my year-long stagefright.
 In the beginning of high school, it helped me cope with my social anxiety.
 Now, it continues to help me to cope with my body dysmorphia.